Native CSS Nesting (No Sass or Less)

 Nesting selectors without Sass or Less

 Selector nesting was the #1 reason people reached for Sass.
-It's now built into CSS.
+It's now built into CSS and part of Baseline 2023.
 Same & syntax, zero build tools.

 Modern